 #6 – Make Full Use of The Golden Hour

-The golden hour is one-hour (or even two-hour) time frame after the sunrise and before the sunset.
-The light becomes softer, with a delicate golden hue, the shadows are longers, and it makes your main subject stand out beautifully.
+The golden hour is a one-hour (or even two-hour) time frame after the sunrise and before the sunset.
+The light becomes softer, with a delicate golden hue, the shadows are longer, and it makes your main subject stand out beautifully.

 The golden hour is a sacred moment for all travel and landscape photographers!
 But please, the world has seen enough “sunset pics”, with just the sea, the horizon, and the setting sun.
 Remember the previous points!
 The sunset will make a gorgeous background for your subject and cast a beautiful light on the scene you are capturing.

 A sunset is not a photographic subject, it enhances the scene.
 The best is a weather with some clouds.
 But if it is totally clouded, no golden light!

 I don’t know how many times I heard “weather is bad today, no need to take pics, we won’t see anything on them”.
 That couldn’t be further from the truth!
 If a perfect blue sky does look great over a Mediterranean village, what is considered bad weather also makes awesome images.

 Weather conditions make pics interesting, they add an atmosphere and a mood to the scene.
 As far as I am concerned, I particularly love foggy and misty pictures.
 The mysterious atmosphere they create is extraordinary.

 The light is also softer, which is usually better for photography.
 On the opposite, shooting at midday under a hot bright sun can somehow kill the colors because the light is too harsh, and make your image a little dull.

 #8 – Look for Natural or Artificial Frames

 It can be interesting to include in your picture an element that will act as a frame around your subject.
 In some cases, a really special frame can even be your subject.